Need an EPC in Mile End?

 More Info

 If your property currently is an F or G it cannot legally be let on a new rental.
-Should there be an existing tenant in the property and the rating is lower than an E, then the landlord needs to take steps to get the rating up to an E.
+Should there be an existing tenant in the property and the rating is lower than an E, then the landlord will have to take steps to get the rating up to an E.

 How To Find If You Have A Valid EPC